-If you live or work in a rural community, or in a remote part of our beautiful country and your area has yet to receive Fibre broadband, Rural Broadband may be your ticket to high speed wireless broadband and mobile calling.
+If you live or work in a rural community, or in a remote part of our beautiful country and your area has yet to receive Fibre broadband, Rural Broadband may be your ticket to no-fuss wireless broadband and mobile calling.

 What is Rural Broadband?

 We’re proud to be members of the Rural Connectivity Group (RCG) – a joint venture hooking up rural Kiwis with broadband to connect them with everyday online services.
 Working closely with government and ‘the other guys’, we’ve helped to install fancy mobile cell towers in rural areas to connect internet and mobile black spots across the country.

 In the next few years, we’ll help roll out more mobile towers which will significantly boost New Zealand’s broadband and mobile coverage.

 Rural Broadband is delivered over our 4G network– beaming internet straight to the barn door.
 There are no technicians or copper cables and you can be set up in no time.

 How does Rural Broadband work?

 Rural Broadband is broadband delivered over the 4G mobile network instead of via Fibre or the old-fashioned copper cables in the ground.
 The signal is beamed from the RCG mobile towers straight to the modem using 4G technology.
 With the special 4G-enabled modem we provide, you can then share this connection over WiFi with your devices.
 This means you should get a ready-to-go broadband connection without the need for any complex installations or technician visits.
 This also means we do not offer a landline with Rural Broadband.
 For calls, you’ll have to use your smartphone.

 It’s not all about home broadband